-The iPhone 12 offers plenty of upgrades over the iPhone 11.
+As you'll see in our iPhone 12 review, it offers plenty of upgrades over the iPhone 11.
 For starters, there are four iPhone 12 models, compared to three for the iPhone 11.
-And Apple has embraced 5G connectivity across the board (and you don't have to pay more for it) and every iPhone 12 packs an OLED screen, too.
+Apple has also embraced 5G connectivity across the board, and every iPhone 12 packs an OLED screen, which is superior to LCD displays.

-But the differences don't stop there: the iPhone 12 also benefits from a new design and a faster new A14 Bionic chip, plus a powerful LiDAR sensor on the Pro variants.
-The prices for the new iPhones are fairly reasonable, too, and we've already found iPhone 12deals to help you save as much as possible.
+The differences don't stop there: the iPhone 12 also benefits from a more durable display and a faster A14 Bionic chip that blows away Android phones, plus a powerful LiDAR sensor on the Pro variants.
+The prices for the new iPhones are fairly reasonable, too.

 iPhone 12 vs iPhone 11: Models and sizes